 Work has been progressing well in many areas to transform the Scottish National Gallery into a space that will showcase Scotland’s art in a bright and airy space for all to enjoy.

-As previously stated, the plan is that the public will be able to use the new accessible path in East Princes Street Gardens by the Spring.
+As previously stated, the plan is that the public will be able to use the new accessible path in East Princes Street Gardens by summer.

 We are very much aware that the Gardens are a key area of interest for Edinburgh residents and visitors, and thank everyone for their patience.
 The whole project is due to be complete, as previously announced, in early 2021.